eventflow/Documentation/Documentation/Customize.rst

 If you are looking for how to configure EventFlow, look at the :ref:`configuration <configuration>` documentation.

-When ever EventFlow doesn't meet your needs, e.g. if you want to collect statistics on each command execution time, you can customize EventFlow.
+Whenever EventFlow doesn't meet your needs, e.g. if you want to collect statistics on each command execution time, you can customize EventFlow.

 Basically EventFlow relies on an IoC container to allow developers to